When you receive retirement or disability benefits under Social Security, some members of your family also can qualify. Those include:

 -your former wife or husband age 62 or older;

 -children up to age 18;

 – children age 18-19, if they are full-time students through grade 12; and

-A spouse receives one-half of the retired worker’s full benefit unless the spouse begins collecting benefits before age 65.
-In that case, the amount of the spouse’s benefit is permanently reduced by a percentage based on the number of months before she or he reaches 65.
+A spouse receives one-half of the retired worker’s full benefit unless the spouse begins collecting benefits before full retirement age (currently 66).
+In that case, the amount of the spouse’s benefit is permanently reduced by a percentage based on the number of months before she or he reaches that age.

 If you have children eligible for Social Security, each will receive up to one-half of your full benefit.
 But there is a limit to the amount of money that can be paid to a family.
 If the total benefits due your spouse and children exceed this limit, their benefits will be reduced proportionately.
 Your benefit will not be affected.

 A divorced spouse can get benefits on a former husband’s or wife’s Social Security record if the marriage lasted at least 10 years.
 The divorced spouse must be 62 or older and unmarried.
 If the spouse has been divorced at least two years, he or she can get benefits, even if the worker is not retired.